-SOC 100 Introduction to Sociology 3 units

-This course provides a basic introduction to and overview of the field of sociology, including basic concepts, terms, major theories, perspectives, and approaches employed in the discipline.
+SOC 100 Introduction to Sociology 3 units This course provides a basic introduction to and concepts, terms, major theories, perspectives, and approaches employed in the discipline.
 The course examines the major social institutions that are the subject of the field and the sociological approaches employed to understand these institutions and their functions.